Nutrition Not Prozac!Hyla Cass, MD

 A Mind of Your Own by Kelly Brogan (Harper Collins, 2016)

-Holistic Solutions for Anxiety & Depression by Peter Bongiorno (Norton 2015) and later books as well
+Holistic Solutions for Anxiety & Depression by Peter Bongiorno (Norton 2015) and his later books as well

 The Addicted Brain and How to Break Free by Hyla Cass (Better Balance Books, 2015)